April 23, 2018

 Each program session, thousands of After School Matters teens dedicate their time after school and on the weekends to developing their skills in the arts, communications, science, sports and technology.
 To celebrate their hard work, programs hold showcases and demonstrations for friends, families and communities.
 Here is a small sample from our Fall 2015 program session…

-On December 7, teens from three Downtown programs amazed a crowd of parents, friends and other supporters at the Fall 2015 downtown performance showcase.
-Forward Momentum, HHW Vocal Arts and Hi-Def Dance Ensemble performed at the Museum of Contemporary Art’s Edlis Neeson Theater.
+On December 7, teens from our performing arts downtown programs amazed a crowd of parents, friends and other supporters at the Fall 2015 performance showcase.
+Forward Momentum and HHW Vocal Arts Ensemble performed at the Museum of Contemporary Art’s Edlis Neeson Theater.

 Teens in the Empowerment thru Engineering Program (Near South Side) built robots in their Fall 2015 program.
 On December 10, the program welcomed family and friends to a demonstration where teens demonstrated the various functions of their robots.
 Josh, a fifteen-year old from Chatham, created a robot that shoots a ball into a basket.
 Do you think Josh’s robot will make a shot?